NickBot-dev/configure-ad/README.md

 </p>
 <p>
-Login to the Domain Controller Virtual Machine, also known as DC-1.
-Open Server Manager, click "Add Roles and Features", and install Active Directory Domain Services.
-Promote as a Domain Controller: Setup a new forest as "mydomain.com" (can be anything).
+From the Domain Controller Virtual Machine, also known as DC-1.
+Open Server Manager and click "Add Roles and Features", install Active Directory Domain Services.
+Next, promote as a Domain Controller: Setup a new forest as "mydomain.com" (can be anything).
 Restart and then log back into DC-1 as user: "mydomain.com\labuser".
 Create a Domain Admin user within the Domain— In Active Directory Users and Computers (ADUC), create an Organizational Unit (OU) called “_EMPLOYEES”.
 Create another OU named “_ADMINS”.
 Create a new employee named “Jane Doe”, for example, with the username of “jane_admin”.
 Add jane_admin to the “Domain Admins” Security Group.
-Log out / close the connection to DC-1 and log back in as “mydomain.com\jane_admin”.
-Use "jane_admin" as main account.
+Finally, log out / close the connection to DC-1 and log back in as “mydomain.com\jane_admin”.
+Use "jane_admin" as main account for the Domain Controller.
 </p>
 <br />